azoth-lang/azoth.language.design/self-antetype.md

 In `struct`s and `sealed` classes, the `Self` type is known to be equal to the declaring type.

-### Output
+### Output `Self`

 Since `Self` is covariant it can be used safely in output position and for local variables.
 Within a method, the only instance known to be of the `Self` type is `self`.
 In order to be able to return any other instances, from a method returning `Self` that is not in a `struct` or `sealed` class, required methods or required virtual constructors or both are needed.

 #### Required Methods